VainJoker/realme/README.md

 For more detailed examples, check the `examples` directory.

+For a real-world example, you can check the [Rinkle](https://github.com/VainJoker/rinkle/blob/main/src/config.rs) project.

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the [LICENSE](LICENSE) file for details.